Overview of InterSystems IRIS Business Intelligence Models

-This chapter introduces InterSystems IRIS Business Intelligence models.
+This topic introduces InterSystems IRIS Business Intelligence models.

 InterSystems Business Intelligence enables you to embed business intelligence (BI) into your applications so that your users can ask and answer sophisticated questions of their data.
 Your application can include dashboards like the following example: